Fit Finlay: Personal life

 Finlay was previously married to his former manager, Paula "Princess Paula" Valdez.
 He is currently married to Melanie "Mel" Duffin and has three children, the eldest of whom, David, was born in Germany.

 His children have been involved in wrestling, either at the amateur or professional level.
-His eldest son.
-David, has wrestled for New Japan Pro-Wrestling since 2015, and is the current leader of Bullet Club.
+His eldest son, David, is currently wrestling for All Elite Wrestling and is a former and final leader of Bullet Club.
 His daughter, Alanna, won the Georgia state championship during her youth.
 His youngest son, Brogan, trained for a brief time at the New Japan Pro-Wrestling dojo before the COVID-19 pandemic, and was signed to WWE in December 2023, where he currently performs under the ring name Uriah Connors.